Case Studies UX / UI

 The Problem

-• 140 reports spanning 14 years needed a browsable structure that would not overwhelm first-time visitors
+• Give 140 reports across 14 years a browsable structure that rewards both quick scanning and deeper research

-• Users needed side filters, search, sorting, summaries, and direct PDF access without losing collection context
+• Support search, sorting, summaries, side filters, and direct PDF access without losing collection context

 Objectives